 You might already be familiar with the BEVESPI AEROSPHERE inhaler, which is a pressurized metered dose inhaler (pMDI)—a commonly used device similar to other inhalers you may have used.
 However, it’s important to remember that BEVESPI AEROSPHERE is a maintenance medication for long-term treatment of COPD and does not replace a rescue inhaler for sudden symptoms.

-Before starting BEVESPI AEROSPHERE, read the Instructions for Use that comes with your prescription.
+Before starting BEVESPI AEROSPHERE, make sure you read the Instructions for Use that comes with your prescription.
 If you have any questions about the directions, ask your health care provider.

 PREPARING YOUR INHALER+